-Complete this information before yo may be on your 5294 Control Unit o u call the telephone company (common carr rder. ier).
-Some of this information Network type (choose one of the Point-to-point nonswitched Multipoint nonswitched following): Identify the line type required for Figure 5-1). your country and the modem that you will Line type Mode • Identify the host system (control) modem location.
-1 If in a country other than the US (These can be obtained from your System type 5294 Control Unit ne modem that you will be using (see Figure or Canada, enter the PTT homologation app IBM sales representative.)
-Homologation number Homologation number Homologation number roval numbers.
+Complete this information before may be on your 5294 Control Ur common carrier).
+Some of this information Network type (choose one of Point-to-point nonswitched Multipoint nonswitched • Identify the line type required Figure 5-1). • that you will be using (this information is in Modem Identify the host system (confi rol) modem location 1 station controller(s). • Enter the transmission speed of of the modem that you will be using g (see Figure 5-1)bps (These can be obtained from y System type US or Canada, enter the PTT homo our IBM sales representative.)
+Homologation number Homologation number Homologation number